Hunt Globally: Wide Search AI Agents for Drug Asset Scouting in Investing, Business Development, and Competitive Intelligence: Experiments

 \subsection{Results and Discussion}

 Table~\ref{tab:agent_comparison} shows that Bioptic Agent achieves the best overall performance, with an F1-score of $0.797$, substantially outperforming all tested state-of-the-art search agents.
-The strongest baseline is Claude Opus 4.6 with an F1-score of $0.562$, followed by Gemini 3 Pro Deep Research with an F1-score of $0.506$, \textit{o4-mini-deep-research} with $0.489$, GPT-5.2 Pro high with $0.466$, Perplexity Sonar Deep Research high with $0.442$, GPT-5.2 high with $0.287$, and Exa Websets with $0.269$.
+The strongest baseline is Gemini 3.1 Deep Think with an F1-score of $0.592$, followed by Gemini 3.1 Pro Deep Research with an F1-score of $0.586$, Claude Opus 4.6 with $0.562$, Gemini 3 Pro Deep Research with $0.506$, \textit{o4-mini-deep-research} with $0.489$, GPT-5.2 Pro high with $0.466$, Perplexity Sonar Deep Research high with $0.442$, GPT-5.2 high with $0.287$, and Exa Websets with $0.269$.
 Bioptic Agent's advantage is driven by simultaneously high precision of $0.877$ and high recall of $0.730$, whereas competing systems exhibit markedly lower recall and more limiting precision--recall tradeoff.

 Figure~\ref{fig:quality_over_time} further indicates that Bioptic Agent improves rapidly in the early regime and then approaches a plateau near $\sim 0.80$ F1-score.
 Notably, Bioptic Agent uses GPT-5.2 as its underlying model, making it cheaper than having a scaffold on top of Opus 4.6, which is a much heavier model.